 What does XM’s Belize / Mauritius / Seychelles licence mean?

 XM is licensed in Belize by the Financial Services Commission (FSC, formerly IFSC) — not Mauritius or Seychelles.
-The Belize entity, XM Global Limited, serves non-EU/UK retail clients and pays the $30 no deposit bonus.
+Current XM Global Limited documents cite FSC Belize licence 000261/309.
+The Belize entity serves many non-EU/UK retail clients and may show country-specific bonuses where eligible.

 Was the Belize regulator renamed?